Human resource management software: A buyer's guide

 Employee engagement tools

-Employee engagement tools capitalize on social media and mobile technology that lets employees actively collaborate with each other across the company and also access self-service HR portals that enable them to sign up for classes, check job openings and requirements, manage time and attendance and review company benefits.
-Tools in this area include:
+Employee engagement tools capitalize on social media and mobile technology, enabling employees to actively collaborate across the company, as well as access self-service HR portals that help them sign up for classes, check job openings and requirements, manage time and attendance and review company benefits.

 How HR software is sold

 Conversely, SMBs are seizing the opportunity to move to cloud-based software so they can avoid purchasing on-site software and hardware and having to maintain it.
-Buying into the cloud also enables SMBs to compete more effectively with their larger enterprise counterparts, especially when the cloud is a software as a service (SaaS) company that can also offer IT and HR expertise.
+Buying into the cloud also enables SMBs to compete more effectively with their larger enterprise counterparts, especially when the cloud is a SaaS company that can also offer IT and HR expertise.

 In some cases, new HR tools also reach beyond the boundaries of corporate employee workforces and into the management of contractors and other outside work resources.
-This is a critical need for global companies as well as for companies that rely on outside contractors and temporary employees to augment their core workforce.
+This is a critical need for global companies, as well as for companies that rely on outside contractors and temporary employees to augment their core workforce.

 Who manages the software?